 The newly acquired prosperity, improved educational opportunities, and modern municipal services fostered a lively cultural and social life in town where entertaining diversions and several cultural, civic, and social groups flourished.
 Even during the Great Depression economic expansion slowed drastically in Robersonville, but its citizens benefited from state and federal relief programs.
 Inexpensive sports and popular social pastimes, such as baseball and bridge, also eased the hardships for many during those rough years.

 Though the railroad has been replaced by the new US 64 Bypass as the town’s main link to the outside world, Robersonville continues to thrive providing needed services, industry and entertainment to local and out-of-town residents alike.
-It is the home of St. James Place Museum, a restored 1910 Primitive Baptist Church, and East Carolina Motor Speedway.
+It is the home of St. James Place Museum, and a restored 1910 Primitive Baptist Church.

 Info from Martin Architectural Heritage: The Historic Structures of Rural North Carolina County, edited by Thomas R. Butchko.